riichard/fiberopticnow.github.io/_posts/2015-03-09-get-your-code-on.md

 ## Understanding the current diversity problem in tech startups is a call to action for educators

 I've had the amazing opportunity to work both in the startup field, as well as in the classroom.
 For the past three years I have worked with educational startups, as well as a number of international startups doing freelance marketing.
 For me, I noticed the diversity gap in the tech sector almost immediately.
-Although many tech companies and startups are actively working to increase the number of women and people of color in their organizations, we still have a long way to go.
+Although many tech companies and startups are actively working to increase the number of women and people of color in their organizations, we still have a long way to go..

 ---number of future jobs in tech from <a href="http://www.code.org">Code.org</a>